Electrotaxis: Role in wound healing

 A transepithelial potential (TEP) is created by a difference in ion concentrations across a tissue barrier in the body.
 In humans, a gradient exists between the outermost and innermost layers of skin across the entire body.
 This gradient can range from 10mV to 60mV, depending on which part of the body is measured.
 The potential is created by epithelial cells, which pump Cl^{−} ions out of the skin through the apical membrane and transport Na^{+} ions to the basal side of the epithelium.
 This is supported by an experiment in which Na^{+} and Cl^{−} transport was increased by addition of AgNO_{3,} and a corresponding increase in membrane potential was observed.
 Furosemide, a Cl^{−} efflux inhibitor, also decreased the strength of the field in corneal cells.
 These potentials are maintained elsewhere on the body, such as in the GI, urinary, and respiratory ducts, as well as the corneal epithelium.
 When the epithelium is pierced by some kind of wound, the barrier which establishes the electric potential has been removed, and so the TEP cannot be maintained.
 This creates a lateral EF, running from intact epithelium toward the edges of the wound.
 These wound EFs last as long as the wound takes to heal, and are involved in guiding various types of cells toward the injury in order to facilitate recovery These lateral fields arise instantaneously upon disruption of the epithelium and gradually increase to their maximum strength.
 The current strength then declines but is maintained throughout the healing process.
 The strength and direction of these fields are the same regardless of the size of a wound.

 Healing of skin wounds is a complex process involving the cooperation of various elements of the body, such as platelets, immune cells, epithelial cells, and fibroblasts.
 This process is coordinated largely by chemical signals, but there is evidence that electrotaxis plays an additional role in directing specific cell types toward the site of an injury.
 During the proliferation phase of recovery, keratinocytes move toward the cathodal side of the EFs occurring around and injury, bringing them toward the edge of the wound.
 In fact, in vitro experimentation found that application of physiological strength EFs could override other signals and guide cells to migrate towards or even away from a wound depending on the direction of the field, regardless of chemical factors.
 EFs have also experimentally been found to influence cell migration in human umbilical vein cells, dermal fibroblasts, and myofibroblasts.

 Role in cancer metastasis

 Cancer metastasis is the process by which a tumor spreads from its place of origin in the body to distant tissues.
 Cancer cells and tumors have been known to produce and respond to electrical currents within the body.
-Cancer cells isolated from brain, prostate, and lung tumors have all been observed to have electrotaxis responses, and it there is evidence suggesting that electrotaxis may play a role in cancer cell metastasis.
+Cancer cells isolated from brain, prostate, and lung tumors have all been observed to have electrotaxis responses, and there is evidence suggesting that electrotaxis may play a role in cancer cell metastasis.